evorhard/Disc-List-Scout--Music-Discovery/README.md

 ## Description

-Disc List Scout is a Python-based application designed to help the way music enthusiasts discover new tunes.
-It allows users to input an album title, then scours user-curated lists on platforms like Discogs and RateYourMusic to compile a Spotify playlist.
+Disc List Scout is a Python-based application designed to help the way music enthusiasts discover new albums.
+The way it does this is by allowing users to input an album title, then scouring user-curated lists on platforms like Discogs and RateYourMusic to compile a Spotify playlist.
 This tool aims to provide a unique and personalized music discovery experience.

 ## Motivation